mindspore-ai/docs/tutorials/lite/source_en/use/build.md

 After the compilation is complete, go to the `mindspore/output` directory of the source code to view the file generated after compilation.
 The file is divided into three parts.
 - `mindspore-lite-{version}-converter-{os}.tar.gz`: Contains model conversion tool.
-- `mindspore-lite-{version}-runtime-{os}-{device}.tar.gz`: Contains model inference framework、benchmarking tool and performance analysis tool.
+- `mindspore-lite-{version}-runtime-{os}-{device}.tar.gz`: Contains model inference framework, benchmarking tool and performance analysis tool.
 - `mindspore-lite-{version}-minddata-{os}-{device}.tar.gz`: Contains image processing library ImageProcess.

 > version: version of the output, consistent with that of the MindSpore.